 Individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a Principal Investigator (PI) are invited to work with their organizations to develop an application.
 Individuals from underrepresented groups as well as individuals with disabilities are always encouraged to apply.

 D. LIMITATIONS ON SUBMISSIONS

 Applicant institutions are limited to both:

-- No more than two pre-applications or applications as the lead institution in a single- or muti-institutional team. - No more than one pre-application or application for each PI at the applicant institution.
+- No more than two pre-applications or applications as the lead institution. - No more than one pre-application or application for each PI.